Nick Pride and the Pimptones: Re-juiced Phat Shake

-The Pimptones third studio album Re-juiced Phat Shake was released on Legere Recordings on Valentine's Day 2014 and featured a host of guest singers creating a much more varied sound from the previous album "Midnight Feast of Jazz".
+The Pimptones third studio album, Re-juiced Phat Shake, was released on Legere Recordings on February 14, 2014 and featured even more guest singers.
 Nick Pride states "I was always a fan of amazing pop songwriters like Burt Bacharach and Holland-Dozier-Holland, but on the other hand, being a dedicated musician, I love the raw energy of being on stage with a funk band".
-The album was well received by reviews saying "The emphasis is on songwriting backed with energetic, tight funky playing"; "an album filled with soulfully deep and satisfying recordings that are light on filler yet heavy on grooves to keep your body shaking to the beat";"one of the most exciting albums of 2014".
+Reviews said "The emphasis is on songwriting backed with energetic, tight funky playing"; "an album filled with soulfully deep and satisfying recordings that are light on filler, yet heavy on grooves to keep your body shaking to the beat";"one of the most exciting albums of 2014".